-Require sewer and water connections for all new development be to City construction standards.
+Require sewer and water connections for all new development and land use redevelopment, consistent with be to City construction standards. {Suggested by Engineering staff}

 Allow existing single family homes with working septic systems and private wells to continue to utilize these facilities, providing there are no health or environmental problems.